Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 Astra (Local Business block editor starter site) | 944 KB | 38 | 1.237 s |

-Overall, while you can certainly build a fast-loading site with Spectra One, I don’t see any noticeable performance advantages over classic themes.
-Therefore, I don’t think that performance alone should be a reason to choose the block-based theme approach.
+Overall, while you can certainly build a fast-loading site with Spectra One, I didn’t see any noticeable performance advantages over classic themes.
+Therefore, I don’t think performance alone should be a reason to choose the block-based theme approach.

 Spectra One is currently 100% free.

-If Spectra One is able to achieve success, I would not be surprised to see Brainstorm Force release a premium add-on in the future.
+If Spectra One is successful, I wouldn’t be surprised to see Brainstorm Force release a premium add-on in the future.

-However, even if the developer were to release a premium version, you can be confident that all of the functionality in the current version will remain 100% free.
+However, even if the developer were to release a premium version, you can be confident all of the functionality in the current version will remain free.

-To finish out our Spectra One review, let’s go over a few pros and cons of using Spectra One.
+To finish this Spectra One review, let’s go over a few of its pros and cons.

-- 100% free — at least at the time of our Spectra One review, both the Spectra One theme and the Spectra block plugin are 100% free (though the developer will soon release a premium add-on for the plugin).
+- 100% free — at least at the time of writing, both the Spectra One theme and the Spectra block plugin were free (though the developer will soon release a premium add-on).

-- 9+ style variations — you can use the 9+ style variations to easily choose a great-looking color scheme, including light and dark designs.
+- Nine+ style variations — you can use these to easily choose a great-looking color scheme, including light and dark designs.

 - Comes from an established developer — Spectra One comes from the same team behind the massively popular Astra theme.